-- (a) Deal with retirement system assets for his or her own account or in his or her own interest - (b) Act in any manner affecting a retirement system on behalf of any person or organization whose interests are adverse to the interests of the system, its members or beneficiaries; - (c) receive any thing of value for his or her own personal account from any person or organization in connection with a transaction involving retirement system assets.
-A fiduciary who is a member of the retirement system shall not be deemed to have dealt with retirement system assets for his or her own account, or in his or her own interest or to have received anything of value for his or own personal account, to the extent that the fiduciary derives a benefit as a result of his/her membership which is not unique and is no greater than the benefit derived by other similarly situated members of the retirement system.
+- (4.)
+Deal with retirement system assets for his or her own account or in his or her own interest. - (5.)
+Act in any manner affecting the retirement systems on behalf of any person or organization whose interests are adverse to the interests of the systems, their members or beneficiaries; - (6.)
+Receive anything of value for his or her own personal account from any person or organization in connection with a transaction involving retirement system assets.
+A fiduciary who is a member of a retirement system shall not be deemed to have dealt with retirement system assets for his or her own account, or in his or her own interest or to have received anything of value for his or own personal account, to the extent that the fiduciary derives a benefit as a result of his/her membership which is not unique and is no greater than the benefit derived by other similarly situated members of the retirement systems.